By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Dr. Michael Chen, an ophthalmologist at Harvard Medical School who was not involved in the analysis, noted that NAION occurs when blood flow to the optic nerve is suddenly blocked.
-“This condition can cause irreversible vision loss in the affected eye within hours to days,” Chen explained in commentary on the findings.
+NAION occurs when blood flow to the optic nerve is suddenly blocked and can cause irreversible vision loss in the affected eye within hours to days.
 The condition affects approximately 2-10 people per 100,000 annually in the general population, according to data from the National Institutes of Health.

 FDA Database Reveals Pattern Across Millions of Reports

-The researchers also found that NAION reports typically occurred within the first six months of starting semaglutide treatment, with a median time to onset of 14 weeks for both formulations.
-Most patients who experienced NAION were over 50 years old and had pre-existing cardiovascular risk factors, patterns consistent with previous clinical observations about this condition.
+NAION reports typically occurred within the first six months of starting semaglutide treatment, with a median time to onset of 14 weeks for both formulations.
+Most patients who experienced NAION were over 50 years old and had pre-existing cardiovascular risk factors.

 Clinical Context and Existing Risk Factors